aday1/glsl-vjay/README.md

   - (Number Keys (or Shift Number keys)) - Lets you select up to 20 shaders
   - (-) Previous Shader
   - (+) - Next Shader

+  A foreground Shader for video routing running on port 4001 - Spouting at 640x480 (For a nice square video routing layer) A background Shader for video routing running on port 4000 - Spouting at 3200x360 (Maggies Art Space - Melbourne)

+- OSCMonitor.exe for routing between layers. (use echo)

 -- Current branch WIP for https://breakcore.com.au/viewtopic.php?f=8&t=179